gohugoio/hugo/content/en/methods/page/Truncated.md

 There are three ways to define the [content summary]:

 1. Let Hugo create the summary based on the first 70 words.
 You can change the number of words by setting the `summaryLength` in your site configuration.
-2. Manually split the content with a `<--more-->` tag in markdown.
+2. Manually split the content with a `<--more-->` tag in Markdown.
 Everything before the tag is included in the summary.
 3. Create a `summary` field in front matter.

 {{% note %}}